ardhrubo/dsajs/dataStructure/chapter_two_custom_ds/queue/readme.md

 The Circular Queue data structure supports two main operations
 - **Enqueue**: Which adds an element to the rear/tail of the collection

--**Dequeue**: Which removes an element from the front/head of the collection.
+- **Dequeue**: Which removes an element from the front/head of the collection.